cloudreve/docs/en/overview/deploy/docker-compose.md

 docker-compose up -d
 ```

-You also need to refer to the [Update Cloudreve](./index) page to complete the subsequent process.
+You also need to refer to the [Upgrade Cloudreve](../../maintain/upgrade) page to complete the subsequent process.

 :::